Dale Winton and Graeme Souness - and 5 other unlikely celebrity friendships

 The Swiss ace has gone on to join her at numerous fashion shows, a world Wintour says he is "desperate to talk about".

-And when Federer accepted the her invitation to attend the Met Gala last year, Wintour said: "Roger was by far the best dressed.
+And when Federer accepted her invitation to attend the Met Gala last year, Wintour said: "Roger was by far the best dressed.
 Nineteen Grand Slams, one Met Gala and counting."
 Game, set and costume match.

 As an actress, comedian and former senior correspondent on The Daily Show, Williams is no stranger to showbusiness - however the origin story of her friendship with Rowling resembles a fan's dream.